sivaramgs/Gymnasiam---Stream-Processing-in-Azure-Databricks-Lakehouse-following-Medallion-Architecture/README.md

 To generate BPM Workout Summary and Gym Summary of the registered users for a Wearable Device Manufacturing Company.

 ## High Level Requirements:
+- Collect and ingest data from the source system to lakehouse platform.
 - Design and Implement a Secure Lakehouse Platform using Medallion Architecture for a dev environment,
-- Collect and ingest data from the source system to lakehouse platform.
-- Decouple data ingestion from data processing
-- Support Batch and Streaming Worklows
 - Prepare following analysis datasets for the data consumers
   1. Workout BPM Summary
   2. GYM Summary
-- Perform Integration Testing and automate it
-- Automate deployment pipeline for development environment.

 ## Project Scope : Data Schema
 ### ![Registration](assets/Registration.png)